Gigaspaces/xap-docs/site/content/release_notes/lifecycle.markdown

 **[1] Product Releases** – GigaSpaces R4.x and R5.x refer to all editions including the Enterprise (EE), Caching (EDG) and Community editions.
 R6.x refers to all editions including the XAP, Caching (EDG) and Community editions.<br>
-**[2] Planned Maintenance Service Pack Release** – Planned dates for release of additional service packs for the specific GigaSpaces version.
+**[2] Planned Maintenance Service Pack Release** – Planned dates for release of additional service packs for the specific product version.
 These dates are provided for planning purposes only, are subject to change at any time and are not to be considered commitments.<br>
-**[3] Release End of Life Retirement Date** – effective date of the standard support and service discontinuance.
+**[3] Release End-of-Life Retirement Date** – effective date of the standard support and service discontinuance.
 Extended Support might be available beyond this date. <br>
 **[4] Extended Support currently available**

-####  JVM & Third-Party End-Of-Life Policy
+#  JVM and Third-Party End-Of-Life Policy

-- Java SE 1.4 EOL – based on information made publicly available by Sun Microsystems, as of October 30th 2008, Java SE 1.4 SDK has reached its End of Service Life (EOSL).
+- Java SE 1.4 EOL – Based on information made publicly available by Sun Microsystems, as of October 30th 2008 Java SE 1.4 SDK has reached its End of Service Life (EOSL).
-- Java SE 1.5 EOL – based on information made publicly available by Sun Microsystems, as of October 30th 2009, Java SE 1.5 SDK has reached its End of Service Life (EOSL).
+- Java SE 1.5 EOL – Based on information made publicly available by Sun Microsystems, as of October 30th 2009 Java SE 1.5 SDK has reached its End of Service Life (EOSL).
 - Sun also ceased to support the J2SE 1.4 and 1.5 JVMs.
 In addition, the two other major JVM vendors, namely IBM and Oracle, announced their limited ability to support these JVMs in light of Sun's announcement.
 This in turn will limit GigaSpaces’ ability to provide support for applications running on these JVMs.
-However, we will continue to support GigaSpaces XAP editions up to 6.6 (for Java 1.4) and up to version 7.1 (for java 1.5) in these environments on a best-effort basis.
+However, we will continue to support XAP editions up to version 6.6 (for Java 1.4) and up to version 7.1 (for Java 1.5) in these environments on a best-effort basis.
 Customers concerned about this EOL announcement are encouraged to contact their JDK vendor to explore the extended support entitlements beyond the stated EOL period.
-- GigaSpaces recommends that customers upgrade to a fully-supported environment, such as the latest GigaSpaces XAP {{%latestxaprelease%}} and the latest Java 1.8 SDK.
+- GigaSpaces recommends that customers upgrade to a fully-supported environment, such as the latest version of InsightEdge or XAP {{%latestxaprelease%}} and the latest Java 1.8 SDK.
-- Please note that from version 7.0 onwards, GigaSpaces XAP will no longer support the Java 1.4 SDK, and will require the use of Java 1.5 SDK or higher.
+- From version 7.0 onwards, XAP no longer supports the Java 1.4 SDK, and requires Java 1.5 SDK or higher.
-- Please note that from version 8.0 onwards, GigaSpaces XAP will no longer support the Java 1.5 SDK, and will require the use of Java 1.6 SDK or higher.
-For details about Java 1.4 & 1.5 SDK EOL, please refer to the following page:http://java.sun.com/products/archive/eol.policy.html
+- From version 8.0 onwards, XAP no longer supports the Java 1.5 SDK, and requires Java 1.6 SDK or higher.
+For details about Java 1.4 and 1.5 SDK EOL, refer to the following page: http://java.sun.com/products/archive/eol.policy.html
-- For more details please refer to the page which discusses the third-party products shipped with GigaSpaces.
+- For more details, refer to the page that discusses the third-party products shipped with InsightEdge and XAP.